GenesysGo/docs-shadow-cloud/learn/storage-services/smart-contracts.md

 We are committed to ensuring that our users can make informed choices about their data storage preferences and that they have access to a system that can adapt to their diverse storage requirements.

-_Please note, the team reserves the right to change any and all aspects of storage design and costs in order to ensure the long term viability of ShdwDrive and Shadow Operators.
+_Please note, the team reserves the right to change any and all aspects of storage design and costs in order to ensure the long term viability of ShdwDrive and Shdw Operators.
 We would rather make tweaks to one protocol along the way instead of building a new protocol each time to address any unforeseen issues._